-- Haryana has set up a High Powered Committee to take spot decisions on foreign investments, NRI projects, and 100% export-oriented projects; it has also announced that all projects will be cleared through the State Pollution Control Board within 15 days. - Kerla has introduced a Green Channel Scheme to expedite clearances. - Punjab has constituted a committee to provide land "off the shelf", and is formulating a policy to ensure clearances within 24 hours of the submission of a proposal. - Rajasthan has exempted 155 SSI industries from obtaining a No Objection Certificate from the State Pollution Control Board, and reduced the number of industries to be inspected under the Factories Act from 15 to 3.
+- Haryana has set up high powered committee to take spot decisions on foreign investments.
+NRI projects, and 100 per cent export-oriented projects; it has also announced that all projects will be cleared through the State Pollution Control Board within 15 days. - Kerala has introduced a green channel scheme to expedite clearances. - Punjab has constituted a committee to provide land 'off the shelf' and is formulating a policy to ensure clearances within 24 hours of the submission of a proposal. - Rajasthan has exempted 155 SSI industries from obtaining a No Objection Certificate from the State Control Board, and reduced the number of industries to be inspected under the Factories Act from 15 to 3.

-In each of these cases, it is clear that the state governments attach no importance to the critical environmental appraisal process which industries must go through: it is impossible for such an appraisal to be done within 15 days (Haryana)!
+In each of these cases, it is clear that the state governments attach no importance to the critical environmental appraisal process which industries must go through: it is impossible for such an appraisal to be done within 15 days (Haryana), much less within 24 hours (Punjab), not to mention 'on the spot' (Haryana)!
 The whittling down of the list of industries requiring pollution clearances and Factories Act inspection (which includes the plant's working environment and state of maintenance), by Rajasthan, is even more chilling.

 A specific alarming example of industrial deregulation is the automobile industry.
-The Economic Survey 1994-95 boasts that "delicensing of the automobile industry has led to a boom in investment in automobile components and plants for producing new cars"; it notes that many of the biggest international names in the field are entering into joint ventures, including

-General Motors, Peugeot, Mercedes, Daewoo, and Rovers; it also records the following jumps in vehicular sales over the period 1993-94: 20% for cars, 30% for jeeps, 25% for commercial vehicles, 18% for 2-wheelers, and 41% for 3-wheelers.
+The Economic Survey 1994-95 boasts that "delicensing of the automobile industry has led to a boom in investment in automobile components and plans for producing new cars"; it notes that many of the biggest international names in the field are entering into joint ventures, including General Motors, Peugeot, Mercedes, Daewoo, and Rovers; it also records the following jumps in vehicular sales over the period 1993-94: 20 per cent for cars, 30 per cent for jeeps, 25 per cent for commercial vehicles, 18 per cent for two-wheelers, and 41 per cent for threewheelers.
 Already Indian cities are amongst the most polluted in the world, with severe health impacts on their residents.
 While undoubtedly many of the new vehicles will be less polluting than the existing Indian models, the sheer jump in numbers will lead to an increase in aggregate pollution levels.
-This is very evident in Delhi, for instance, where the last few years have seen a quantum jump in pollution levels, caused primarily be the 90,000 new vehicles which get added to its streets every year.
+This is very evident in Delhi, for instance, where the last few years have seen a quantum jump in pollution levels, caused primarily by the 90,000 new vehicles which get added to its streets every year.

-Apart from the threat posed by liberalisation to our air and water, there is a direct attack on land resources also.
-As noted above, Punjab is ready to sell land "off the shelf".
-There is increasingly talk of relaxing the Land Ceiling Acts for rural and urban areas, to make way for the massive land holdings which industry and commercial farming or floriculture will require.
+Apart from the threat posed by liberalisation to our air and water there is a direct attack on land resources also.
+As noted above, Punjab is ready to sell land 'off the shelf' There is increasingly talk of relaxing the Land Ceiling Acts for rural and urban areas, to make way for the massive landholdings which industry and commercial farming or floriculture will require.
 Not only prime agricultural land, but also pastures and wetlands, which are critical for biodiversity conservation and for poor local communities, are likely to fall victim to this trend.
-The process also flies in the face of the government's oft-repeated and obviously hollow claim of being concerned with increasing social and economic equity.
+The process also flies in the face of the government's oft-repeated and obviously hollow claim of being concerned with increasing social and econmic equity.